webhdx/PicoBoot/README.md

 # PicoBoot

-This is a fork of the long awaited IPL replacement modchip for Nintendo GameCube, PicoBoot.
+This is a long awaited IPL replacement modchip for Nintendo GameCube.
 It's open source, cheap and easy to install.

 ## Features
 * it's open source